 Raleigh is a neighborhood that lies between the suburbs of Bartlett and Frayser.
 Raleigh has historical significance as the former Shelby County seat from 1827 to 1867, until Memphis annexed it.
 Covington Pike’s business district lies in the south of Raleigh, offering the city’s grand strip of automobile dealerships.
 On the north end of Raleigh, citizens find commerce of a different kind with shopping at Raleigh Springs Mall.
 Raleigh-Egypt High School is home to one of the best basketball programs in the state, and Craigmont High School offers one of the best International Studies programs in the Mid-South.

 South Memphis has some of the best homes in Memphis, many of which were built just after the turn of the 20th century.
 The homes are located on large, stately, gorgeously landscaped lots.
 Many of the homes are moderately priced and afford great housing to residents.

 The internationally renowned Stax Museum of American Soul Music is located in South Memphis.
 Stax not only has a museum honoring some of the world’s greatest musicians but also has the excellent Soulsville Charter School.
 Stax offers music education to many of the local underprivileged children at the Stax Music Academy.
 The historic Elmwood Cemetery and LeMoyne-Owen College are located in this area.
 South Memphis has easy access to I-55 and I-240.

 Whitehaven boasts the 2nd most visited tourist attraction in the United States: Elvis Presley's Graceland.
 Besides the cultural draw of Graceland, Whitehaven’s tree-lined subdivisions and quick commute to the Memphis International Airport and I-240 hold an entirely different appeal.
 Whitehaven dates back to the late 19th century and has a current population of over 50,000.
-There are three high schools in Whitehaven: Whitehaven, Hillcrest, and the Catholic school Bishop Byrne.
+There are two high schools in Whitehaven: Whitehaven and Hillcrest.
 Whitehaven also offers great local shopping in Southland Mall and Southbrook Shopping Center.
 Local sports are also accessible through the Will Carruthers Softball Complex.
 Houses in Whitehaven are moderately priced, with both old and new homes available.